anfraz7/anfraz7.github.io/_pages/studyguides.md

 layout: post
 ---

 I have been developing my library of study guides since high school.
-These range from several-page outlines of classes to many-page course notes.
+These range from several-page outlines of classes (older study guides) to many-page course notes (newer study guides).
 I share them here to help others in their own studies.

 These study guides are raw and unpolished, meant to help me study and share with my friends.
-Please forgive any
+I try to make them comprehensive, but they are not always so.
+Please don't take them as a substitute for your textbook!

 Some professors allow entirely open-book tests.
 I ask that you not print these study guides out for exams.
 I have no way to enforce my request, but I ask for your cooperation!
 My goal in sharing my study guides is to help people gain a more in-depth or differently-structured understanding of the material they cover, not to encourage others to cut corners when preparing for an exam.